pitmonticone/pretalx/doc/administrator/index.rst

 Administrator documentation
 ===========================

 You want to install pretalx on your own server?
-That’s great!
+That's great!
 We have documentation for a standard installation using pip in an unprivileged local user account.